 SMART began operating a full passenger service schedule on August 25, 2017.
-SMART's passenger services are currently operating at 10 stations, with planned ultimate buildout of the system at 16 stations, 2 more than originally included in the 2008 SMART Strategic Plan and Measure Q planning and approval phase.
+SMART's passenger rail service currently operates 10 stations, with 16 stations planned for the ultimate buildout of the system, 2 more than originally included in the 2008 SMART Strategic Plan and Measure Q planning and approval phase.
 Since opening day, SMART has carried 1.4 million passengers, with weekly ridership averaging 13,922.
 SMART's most heavily travelled stations to date are San Rafael and Petaluma Downtown.